aaron-schroeder/heartandsole/README.md

 ## Introduction

 heartandsole is designed to work with running or walking activity files.
-It allows for extraction of data from a `.fit` file as well as calculations, such as the following:
+It reads data from `.fit` or `.tcx` files, cleanses the data, and performs calculations, such as the following:
-- elapsed time
-- moving time
-- average heart rate
 - running power (based on Dr. Philip Friere Skiba's GOVSS algorithm)
 - average running power
 - normalized running power (based on information publicly available about